MiguelArenas/ProteinEvolver2/README.md

 Purpose

-ProteinEvolver simulates protein evolution forward in time under structure-based and empirical substitution models and considering evolutionary histories that can be: (1) obtained from the birth-death population process and based on the protein fitness of every variant at every time, (2) simulated with the coalescent under complex population models (recombination, migration and demographics) or (3) user-specified as a phylogenetic tree.
+ProteinEvolver simulates protein evolution forward in time under structure-based and empirical substitution models and considering evolutionary histories that can be: (1) obtained from the birth-death population process and based on the protein fitness of every variant at every time, (2) simulated with the coalescent under complex population models (recombination, migration, and demographics) or (3) user-specified as a phylogenetic tree.
 The file ProteinEvolver2_manual.pdf includes detailed documentation, and the user is strongly advised to read it carefully before using the program.
 Download and Installation

-Download the program fom https://github.com/MiguelArenas/ProteinEvolver2.
+Download the program from https://github.com/MiguelArenas/ProteinEvolver2.
 Open a console window.
 In the same directory as the file ProteinEvolver2.zip, type:

 unzip ProteinEvolver2.zip

 You should now see a folder called ProteinEvolver2.
-Note that this zip file was made on a mac, so in windows or linux you might see some strange files, that start with "." or "-".
-These are macintosh hidden files, which can be safely removed without affecting the software.
+Note that this zip file was made on a Mac, so in Windows or Linux you might see some strange files, that start with "." or "-".
+These are Macintosh hidden files, which can be safely removed without affecting the software.

 Executables for MacOSX and Linux Debian, are available inside the folder exe.
 Compilation

-The program should compile without much problem in any Unix-like environment (Linux, MacOSX, etc.).
+The program should compile without problem in any Unix-like environment (Linux, MacOSX, etc.).
 A makefile is provided for the gcc compiler, but if you have cc instead, just change gcc for cc in the makefile.
 The default optimization level is set to -O3.
-To compile in macintosh with an intel processor, and probably in othe machines, you can enable the option -fast instead.
+To compile in Macintosh with an intel processor, and probably in the machines, you can enable the option -fast instead.

 To compile the program move into the folder src inside the ProteinEvolver2 folder and type:

 make all

-Several warning without importance could be shown on the screen depending on the used compilator, they can be ignored.
+Several warnings without importance could be shown on the screen depending on the used compilator, they can be ignored.

 To clean the executable file (i.e., to compile again)

 make clean

-In case of using the MPI version.
-The program should compile without problems with a second makefile "Makefile_MPI" for a MPI version.
-This makefile might need some modifications for particular OS.
+In the case of using the MPI version.
+The program should compile without problems with a second makefile "Makefile_MPI" for an MPI version.
+This makefile might need some modifications for a particular OS.
 To compile the program for MPI type:

 make -f Makefile_MPI

 Execution

 The program runs in a command-line window.
-In MacOS X and Linux the user needs to open the Terminal application, and in Windows XP the user should open the Command Prompt.
+In MacOS X and Linux, the user needs to open the Terminal application, and in Windows XP the user should open the Command Prompt.

 To run the program move to the folder where the executable is located and type: